AlaguAravindA/EventProposalGenerator/README.md

 - Attendee count
 - Special requirements

-### Proposal Templates
-The system will include a set of pre-defined proposal templates that users can choose from.
-Users can also customize these templates or create new ones.

 ### Proposal Generation
 Based on the input details and selected template, the system will generate a complete event proposal document.